Xilinx/inference-server/docs/vitis_ai.rst

 Vitis AI
 ========

-Using the Xilinx Inference Server with Vitis AI and FPGAs requires some additional setup prior to use.
+Using the AMD Inference Server with Vitis AI and FPGAs requires some additional setup prior to use.
 These instructions assume an Alveo card.
 If using a different card, follow the appropriate instructions for your card.